 Greg’s primary research interests are college choice and educational access and equity, and a general interest in organizational leadership, culture and operations.
 Greg has a Ph.D. and M.S.Ed in Higher Education from the University of Pennsylvania.
 His dissertation examined the role of institutional culture on curricular change at three universities.
 He also has a B.A. in Film/Media Studies from Temple University.

-Eva Allen is a research analyst in the Office of Institutional Research.
+Eva Allen is a senior research analyst in the Office of Institutional Research.
 She has worked in the field of institutional research for over 15 years, all of which have been with San Francisco State University.
 She is responsible for managing all primary IR datasets, and using these data to meet both internal and external informational needs.
 Additionally, she completes all annual institutional reports and university profiles and serves as the campus’ IPEDS Keyholder.
 She has a research background in telecommunications.

 Emily Shindledecker is a senior institutional research analyst in the Office of Institutional Research.
 She has worked in the field of institutional research for over seven years, both in the public and private sector.
 She is responsible for administering & analyzing surveys, conducting statistical analysis, creating interactive Excel dashboards, designing infographics, and training and supervising research assistants.
 She received her Master of Science Degree in Industrial/Organizational Psychology from California State University, San Bernardino.